Marcus Morris Sr.: Personal life

-Morris is seven minutes younger than his identical twin brother, Markieff.
+Morris is seven minutes younger than his fraternal twin brother, Markieff.
 He is a fan of his hometown Philadelphia Eagles while Markieff roots for the rival Dallas Cowboys.
 His nicknames are "Mook" and "Flask Dad".
 Morris' girlfriend Amber Soulds gave birth to a son, Marcus Jr., on July 20, 2018.
 Beginning with the 2018–19 season, Morris donned "Morris Sr." on the back of his gameday jersey.

 The Morris brothers and former teammates Goran and Zoran Dragić all briefly played for the Suns during the fourth quarter of the team's January 2, 2015 112–96 victory over the Philadelphia 76ers.
 It marked the first time in the NBA's history that two pairs of brothers were on the court for the same team at the same time.

 On February 26, 2012, the state of Kansas filed battery charges against Morris and another assailant, Julius K. Harris, for punching an employee of the Cave, a bar and nightclub in Lawrence, Kansas in which they had been watching the final Border War basketball match between Kansas and Missouri.
 Morris and Harris entered a diversion agreement for the battery charge, with Morris paying a $300 diversion fee, $60 in court fees, and agreeing not to come in contact with the victim or The Cave for one year.